microplastics-cluster/UTOPIA_model/README.md

 A multimedia unit world open-source model for microplastics

-The model comprises 15 compartments (Fig. 1) and tracks the fate of multiple sizes (5 size bins covering the a size range from nano- to milimeters in size) and four different speciation states of microplastic (Fig. 2) though solving an overall mass balance that is defined by a system of coupled first-order differential equations.
+The model comprises 15 compartments and tracks the fate of multiple sizes (5 size bins covering the a size range from nano- to milimeters in size) and four different speciation states of microplastic though solving an overall mass balance that is defined by a system of coupled first-order differential equations.
 The masses, m (kg), and or particle number (N) of the different microplastic forms and sizes are obtained as the steady-state solutions of the mass balance equations for all compartments.

 ![image](https://user-images.githubusercontent.com/58487662/188823913-03dd5f50-2b2c-445d-914a-913637d7bf5b.png)